akblurton/FlightList/README.md

 This is an example app for displaying a list of flights from 2 given cities.
 These can be additionally sorted and filtered by price, duration, departure time and # of changes.

+### Flight Details

+After receiving your list of flights, you may tap/click on any row to see a slightly more details and visual display of your flight.
+(UX should be reconsidered for this feature as their is nothing suggesting a clickable presence).

 ## API

 All data supplied to the application is fake, and is supplied via static .json files as no back-end system is in place.